sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 | Color=RED   | 0.400       | 0.492                | 49% increase  in $E[Y]$ for RED cars as opposed to YELLOW cars*|
 | Color=BLUE  | -0.500      | -0.393               | 39% decrease in $E[Y]$ for BLUE cars rather than YELLOW cars*|

-* Assuming all other variables are held constant.
+\* Assuming all other variables are held constant.

 ## Other links

-The other link functions are not straight-forward to interpret and so it is unlikely that you would be asked to.
+The other link functions are not straight-forward to interpret and so it is unlikely that you would be asked to do so.

 # GLMs for classification